 You’ll want to use the same approach that you use when brushing on gesso, applying several coats, and allowing ample drying time between coats.

-You’ll also want to ensure that your canvas is kept flat while you are using gesso.
+You’ll also want to ensure that your canvas is kept flat while using gesso.
 If you spray on gesso while your canvas is at an angle, the gesso will run, ruining your surface.
 Spray gesso has the benefit of going on evenly without leaving any brush marks, giving you a very smooth surface.

 Use A Soft Grade Pencil To Draw Onto The Canvas As This Will Not Damage The Surface Of The Canvas

-The one problem that you do have to be on the lookout for is the potential for a hard pencil to damage or tear the surface of your canvas.
+The one problem you have to be on the lookout for is the potential for a hard pencil to damage or tear the surface of your canvas.
 This isn’t much of a problem when you are working on a canvas panel, but when you are working on a stretched canvas, it’s something you need to be on the lookout for.

 Hard graphite pencils are great for adding details, but the hard, sharp point on a pencil like this can scratch the surface of a canvas, or if enough pressure is applied, it can puncture a hole in the canvas.
-If this happens, then all of the hard work you’ve put in on your drawing could be ruined.
+If this happens, all the hard work you’ve put in on your drawing could be ruined.

 Using a softer graphite pencil is a much better option.
 Softer graphite is harder to control, but it’s also much less likely to damage the surface of your canvas.
 While it is more challenging to do so, you can create fine lines and details using a softer type of graphite.
-The key is to use light pressure and to use generous amounts of workable fixative.
+The key is to use light pressure and generous amounts of workable fixative.

 Why Harder Grade Graphite Pencils Are A Bad Idea